|Elevation:||3,466 m (11,371 ft)||Prominence:||2,940 m|

 Size of Party: Trekking groups should not exceed 4-5 tents because camping space is limited at most camp sites, and, for every extra trekker, two additional porters may be required which, in turn, increases the pressure on available camp space.

-Guide/Porters: A guide should be arranged in advance who, in turn, will arrange porters and National Park permits (copy of passport/ID may be required).
-If trekkers plan on carrying a day pack only, at least two porters per trekker are needed.
-As the return is via the same route, food drops can be made en route thus progressively reducing the portage load.
-As most trekkers will be carrying day packs only, the porters will be required to carry your packs as well as your and their own food and gear.
+Guide/Porters: A guide should be arranged well in advance who, in turn, will arrange porters and National Park permits (copy of passport/ID may be required).
+If trekkers plan on carrying a day pack only, at least two porters per trekker are needed, as they also need to carry their own food and camping gear.
+As the return is via the same route, food drops can be made en route thus progressively reducing the portage load (but these need to be well packaged to prevent wild animals, especially Sun Bears).
 Do not expect the porters to have enough packs themselves – bring additional packs for porters to avoid them overloading your own packs.

 Camp sites have acquired various names.
 Pak Jalli was adamant that we and his porters adopt a common set of names for the campsites in the interest of safety – essential for conducting Search and Research (SAR) operations.
 Pak Jalli’s campsite names are used in this report.

 Water: The usual source of water at each camp site is a “soak” – a hole dug in the ground where surface water accumulates during rain.
 With rain, the soaks provide adequate, clean water.
-We did not treat the water during our trip but care should be taken in dry periods when water may become more problematic.
+We did not treat the water during our trip but care should be taken in dry periods when water may be stagnant and more problematic.

-Food: It is advisable to consult with the guide, before the trek, as to the food that he will provide and what you should bring to compliment this diet.
-On our trek, the basic food was rice, mie and potatoes with onions and chili for breakfast and dinner, and biscuits for lunch.
-We suggest that the guide bring additional vegetables to complement the basic diet.
-Canned food should be avoided (because of its weight) but dried foods such as soups, macaroni, pancake mix, dried vegetables, etc. would enlighten this basic diet.
+Food: It is advisable to consult with the guide, before the trek, as to the food that he will provide and what you should bring to compliment his diet.
+On our trek, the basic food was rice, mie and potatoes with onions and chilli for breakfast and dinner, and biscuits for lunch.
+We suggest that the guide bring additional vegetables to complement this basic diet.
+Canned food should be avoided (because of weight) but dried foods such as soups, macaroni, pancake mix, dried vegetables, etc. would enlighten this basic diet.
 A good supply of muesli with powdered milk helps to sustain.

 Cooking Gear: The porters cook over open fires.
 Our porters had a very limited supply of cooking gear.
 If you intent on cooking additional food, such as porridge, bring additional pots for cooking and scouring pads for cleaning.